trallard/BAD_days/README.md

 The Bioinformatics Awareness Days are days devoted to Bioinformatics.
 As a Marie S. Curie postdoctoral fellow @ SITRaN and Computer Science Departments at the University of Sheffield, I organized such an event to give my practical contribution in Bioinformatics, although I have to state that all this started in Naples at the Telethon Institute of Genetics and Medicine, with the great Bionformatics Core.

-Together with [Tania Allard](https://github.com/trallard) and [Mike Croucher](https:/github.com/mikecroucher) at the DCS, we decided to publicly divulgate this material to all the interested scientific community.
+Together with [Tania Allard](https://github.com/trallard) and [Mike Croucher](https:/github.com/mikecroucher) at the DCS, we decided to publicly disseminate this material to all the interested scientific community.
 The sessions are self contained and a full run should last at most 2 hours.

-**All of the sessions material is now also contained in a website based around the Jupyter notebooks: [BAD Days website](www.bitsandchips.me/BAD_days).**
+**All of the sessions material is now also contained in a website based around the Jupyter notebooks: [BAD Days website](http://bitsandchips.me/BAD_days/).**

 ## What is R?